-Peyton completed her PhD in biomedical informatics and is now working to apply machine learning techniques to experimental design.
+Peyton completed her PhD in biomedical informatics and as a Schmidt Science Fellow, she worked on applying machine learning techniques to experimental design.

 Scientists can now detect signs of cancer in blood samples through looking for pieces of mutated tumor DNA.
 Peyton is working to design primers that can detect tens of thousands of possible mutations quickly and cheaply in a blood sample.
 Frequently such primers are tested in a trial and error approach, which can be time-consuming, wasteful, and often ineffective.